ISchwarz23/heroku-buildpack-angular-spa/README.md

 # Heroku Buildpack for Angular Applications

 This buildpack will work out-of-the-box with Angular applications.
-It installs node, nginx and generates a production build with Gulp.
+It installs node, nginx and builds you application using yarn.

-Thanks to our own Tony Coconate for his work on a custom [buildpack](https://github.com/tonycoco/heroku-buildpack-ember-cli) for Ember CLI, which this is ~~heavily~~ entirely based on.
+Thanks to our own Tony Coconate for his work on a custom [buildpack](https://github.com/tonycoco/heroku-buildpack-ember-cli) for Ember CLI, which this is entirely based on.

 ## Usage